armstrong0/PDP8e/integrate/README.txt

+This directory contains code to test the verilog design.
+The design is simulated by using PDP8e_tb.v.
+The design is tested on hardware using the script file hw_tests.sh.

-This directory contains the test bed (PDP8e_tb.v) to test the PDP8e contained in the FPGA_image directory.
+The simulation test bed (PDP8e_tb.v) to test the PDP8e contained  in the FPGA_image directory.
 This test bed uses the top level PDP8e.
 There are a few changes made using ifdefines:

 the PLL is not used in simulation, instead the test bed generates a clock.